nicklockwood/ShapeScript/Help/materials.md

 sphere { color 1 0 0 0.5 }
 ```

-If fewer than 3 parameters are passed to the `color` command, the first parameter is treated as a luminance (brightness) value, meaning that the resultant color will be set to a shade of gray between 0 (black) and 1 (white).
+If fewer than 3 parameters are passed to the `color` command, the first parameter is treated as the overall luminance (brightness) value, meaning that the resultant color will be set to a shade of gray between 0 (black) and 1 (white).

 The table below shows how RGBA color values are interpreted, based on the number of components: